 CPQ Architecture

 Salesforce CPQ (Configure, Price, Quote) is one of the most architecturally significant managed packages in the Salesforce ecosystem.
 It extends the standard sales process with complex product configuration, multi-step pricing logic, and approval workflows.
-For CTA scenarios, CPQ decisions are high-stakes — they affect data model, performance, governor limits, and long-term platform strategy.
+CPQ decisions in CTA scenarios are high-stakes - they affect data model, performance, governor limits, and long-term platform strategy.

 CPQ End-of-Sale (March 2025)

 Salesforce has officially ended new sales of the legacy CPQ managed package (SBQQ).
 Existing customers retain support and can renew licenses, but no new features will be developed.
-New customers are directed to Revenue Cloud (also referred to as Revenue Lifecycle Management), the core-native replacement.
-The “Advanced” qualifier previously used (Revenue Cloud / RCA) is no longer consistently applied in 2025-2026 materials.
-CTAs must understand both architectures — legacy CPQ remains widely deployed, but all greenfield recommendations should evaluate Revenue Cloud first.
+New customers are directed to Agentforce Revenue Management (formerly Revenue Cloud / Revenue Cloud Advanced / Revenue Lifecycle Management), the core-native replacement built on the Salesforce platform.
+CTAs must understand both architectures - legacy CPQ remains widely deployed, but all greenfield recommendations should evaluate Agentforce Revenue Management first.

 CPQ Data Model